 Plus a coupon code for a free bottle: freesaw

-From now until March 31st get a free bottle of our popular Organic Saw Palmetto VegCaps (575mg) free with any $30 order. ($12.95 Value) You don't have to order Saw Palmetto.
+From now until November 15th get a free bottle of our popular Organic Saw Palmetto VegCaps (575mg) free with any $30 order. ($12.95 Value) You don't have to order Saw Palmetto.
 Just use the coupon code (or leave a note) on your order when you check out and we'll include it.
-This appears as a 1 cent discount on your order confirmation.

 Saw palmetto is now best known for its ability to promote prostate health and sexual vigor, but was widely used in the past for breast health and enhancement in women.
 This was most recently noted in the book "The Green Pharmacy" by Dr. James Duke, a very useful herb for both men and women.